maximnl/mais/docs/coverpage.md

 # MAIS

-> A light weight data wallet for reporting data
+> A powerful opensource framework for management reporting data on (Azure) SQL database

-- Time series format is easy, fast, user friendly
+> Use MAIS to process data you need into a time series format.

-- Load any user files or tables
+- It makes data maintanance agile, and  business friendly
-- Make your reports more reach and useful
+- Integrate any user raw files or transaction tables
-- Multiple sites support, survice reporting for companies as a pro
+- Make periodic reports richer and more analytical
-- Benefit from forecasting algorithms and other community (time series) data
+- Benefit from forecasting algorithms, time intelligence procedures and other community (time series) data

 [GitHub](https://github.com/maximnl/mais/)
 [Getting Started](overview.md)